Penny Wong: China

-Israel-Palestine
+Iran

+During the 2025–2026 Iranian protests, Wong stated that "Australia stands with the brave people of Iran" in their struggle against an "oppressive regime".
+She strongly condemned the massacres of Iranian protesters.

+Israel–Palestine

 In October 2022, Wong announced that the Albanese government would be reversing the previous Morrison government's decision to recognise West Jerusalem as Israel's capital, adding that Jerusalem's status should be decided through peace negotiations between Israelis and Palestinians.
 In August 2023, Wong confirmed that Australia would revert to its pre-2014 policy of designating the West Bank, East Jerusalem and the Gaza Strip as "Occupied Palestinian Territories" and the Israeli settlements there as "illegal".

 Following Hamas' attack on Israel on 7 October 2023, Wong has repeatedly expressed support for Israel during the Gaza war and called for Hamas to release Israeli hostages.
 Wong also paused funding to the United Nations Relief and Works Agency (UNRWA) in February 2024 after Israel alleged that 12 of the UNRWA's 13,000 staff were either involved in the attacks by Hamas on 7 October or had links to Hamas.
 She said she was waiting for Israel to provide evidence for the allegations and said that the UNRWA was the only organisation providing substantive support to the occupied Palestinian territories.
 A report by Channel 4 in the UK said that a dossier provided by Israel to the United Nations contained no evidence to support its allegations; at the same time Wong said that Israel's allegations were serious, noting that UNRWA itself had stated that an investigation was warranted.
 Wong also expressed concerns about Israel's planned Rafah offensive in February 2024, describing it as "unjustifiable".

 In early April 2024, Wong said that the Albanese government was considering recognising Palestinian statehood as a means of facilitating a two-state solution for Israel and Palestine.
 Her comments attracted criticism from the Executive Council of Australian Jewry President Daniel Aghon but were welcomed by the president of the Australia Palestine Advocacy Network, Nasser Mashni.
 After the Albanese government voted in favour of a United Nations General Assembly resolution supporting Palestinian membership of the United Nations in May 2024, Wong clarified that the vote did not mean that Australia would recognise Palestinian statehood but was rather about extending "modest additional rights to participate in United Nations forums".
 She reiterated that Australia would only recognise Palestine "when we think the time is right" and that a reformed Palestinian Authority, not Hamas, should "lead its people" in a future Palestinian state.